Keita1/AISaturdays-SFBayArea/README.md

 # AISaturdays-SFBayArea
-repository for Bay Area Chapter of AI Saturdays
+Repository for Bay Area Chapter of AI Saturdays